vplesko/OrbLang/docs/pages/control_flow_if.md

 ---
 # {{ page.title }}

-`if` will execute a block of intructions if a condition resolves to `true`.
+`if` will execute a block of instructions if a condition is `true`.

 ```
     if (!= x 42) {